-Regardless of the method of data collection, the information must be entered into the statistical general ledger of the regional Meditech system for regional use and external reporting.
+Regardless of the method of data collection, the information must be entered into the statistical general ledger of the zonal Meditech system for use and external reporting.

-Financial and statistical information is submitted electronically by the Regional Health Authorities to the Provincial MIS Database at the Department of Health and Community Services.
+Financial and statistical information is submitted electronically by NLHS to the Provincial MIS Database at the Department of Health and Community Services.
 The information is used for budget monitoring, service planning, resource allocation, etc.

 The Department of Health and Community Services submits the data electronically to the Canadian MIS Database at CIHI.
 This information is used to determine Canada's health expenditures, meet international reporting requirements, calculate national economic indicators such as the gross domestic product and conduct health and health system evaluation and analyses.
-Figure 20 below illustrates the flow of financial and statistical information from the points of data collection within the RHA's to the CIHI.
+Figure 20 below illustrates the flow of financial and statistical information from the points of data collection within NLHS to the CIHI.